LASIK for short-sightedness

 Myopia is caused when the cornea is not shaped properly.
 Common “misshapes” include the eye being too long, or the cornea being too curved.
 When light enters the eye through the misshapen eye, it is not focused correctly on the retina.
 As a result, the brain interprets the nerve signal as a blurry image.

 Glasses and contacts correct myopia by compensating for the shape of the eye.
-They both allow for the light to be focused correctly on the retina, but only when you are wearing them.
+They both allow the light to be focused correctly on the retina, but only when you are wearing them.
 LASIK (laser vision correction), however, actually reshapes the cornea so that light can focus correctly without the use of corrective lenses.

 LASIK procedure uses two lasers – a femtosecond and an excimer.
 The femtosecond laser is used to create access to the cornea (creation of the corneal flap).
 The excimer is then used to remove excess tissue from the cornea to create the correct curvature to allow for light to be focused properly.
 This is what results in a clearer image after LASIK.